waridh/waridh.github.io/docs/_pages/notes.md

 ---
 title: "Notes"
-layout: single
+layout: collection
-author_profile: true
+collection: notes
 permalink: /notes/
-excerpt: "Learning notes I take for the world to see!"
+excerpt: "Learning notes I take.
+Left here for the world to see!"
 ---